Quantification

 EELS Edge Setup

 Exclude ELNES allows the model to begin after a predetermined ELNES region.
 This leads to more consistent fitting to the calculated cross-section and should be used when fitting strong edges.
-For semi-quantitative mapping, the ELNES region should be included to get the best signal-to-noise (SNR) in the maps.
+The ELNES region should be included for semi-quantitative mapping to get the best signal-to-noise (SNR) in the maps.

 1. Edges that are close in energy are automatically tagged for overlap analysis.
-You can change this default using the Overlaps checkbox in the edge setup dialog.
+The Overlaps checkbox in the edge setup dialog allows you to change this default.

-2. The fit to the edge model less the models for the background and any proceeding edges yields the extracted signal intensity for that edge.
+2. The fit to the edge model is less than the models for the background, and any proceeding edges yield the extracted signal intensity for that edge.

 Overlaps checkbox